RYLwoojin/discord-music-bot-py/README.md

 !skip to skip playing song(has bug rn)

-!quit to kick ass bot from chat
+!quit to kick bot's ass from chat

 _______________________________